From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Brownian Boost: setup and signposts

+Brownian Boost is a playable game when $\rho \in (0,1]$, in the sense that solutions exist for a standard notion of equilibrium.
+The first premise advanced in the preface is false because the translation-invariance of the real line is manifest in the space of TINE; this symmetry breaks for any given element of this set.
+Indeed, the deferred explicit form of the zero-indexed equilibrium $(a,b):\R \to (0,\infty)^2$ comprises two functions of unit order in a compact neighbourhood of the origin, with exponential decay at higher distances.
+When this TINE is played, both players vie for control of the counter near the origin, rapidly curtailing stakes at further distances.
+The origin (and its locale) is a battlefield where the outcome is typically decided.

+What of the second premise, that no asymmetry in incentive is tolerated in Brownian Boost?
+The solution $J$ of the above initial value problem is straightforwardly seen to satisfy $J(-u)=1/J(u)$; we will obtain this equality in the proof of Proposition~\ref{p.sfacts}(1,2).
+Consequently, the zero-indexed TINE gameplay SDE has a drift term that is an odd function of spatial location (as we stated above).
+This gameplay symmetry is in fact incompatible with any asymmetry in terminal receipt.
+Which is to say: the value $\lambda$ of Mina's terminal receipt in the event of her victory is equal to one.
+This conclusion holds for the zero-battlefield TINE for $\rho \in (0,1]$; and it holds for any other TINE by translation invariance of the TINE set.
+So the second premise is validated for Brownian Boost: no asymmetry in incentive is permissible.

+With these signposts indicated, we are ready to turn to specify the form and solution of the Trail of Lost Pennies games that underpin our Brownian Boost analysis.
+The game studied in~\cite{LostPennies} is the special case~$\tlp(1,1)$ of a two-parameter family \tlpkpspace that we consider.
+Our study of these games was prompted by a referee of~\cite{LostPennies} who asked whether mixing the game in question with random-walk noise changes the dynamics.
+There are two independent directions in the broadening we consider: a noise parameter $\kappa\in(0,1)$ that mixes stake-governed motion with fair coin flips, per the referee's suggestion; and an exponent $\rho\in(0,\infty)$ that specifies the Tullock contest on which each turn is modelled.
+In this way, the one-dimensional collection of Brownian Boost games, parameterised by $\rho$, is rigorously analysed as a regularization of the discrete games.
+This is achieved by taking a fine-mesh, high-noise limit $\kappa\searrow 0$.

-The stake pairs in Definition~\ref{d.arhobrho} arising from the ODE solutions in Theorem~\ref{t.fg} offer a classification of all time-homogeneous Markov perfect Nash equilibria in \bbrho.
-We will utilize discrete counterparts of Brownian Boost, in a fine-mesh high-noise limit, to substantiate this assertion rigorously, in Theorem~\ref{t.lowkappasde}.
-The discrete games are akin to random-turn tug-of-war games that have been considered since the 1980s in the economics literature of dynamic contests.
-At the same time, the analytic solutions for Brownian Boost form a point of contact with a parallel but oddly disjoint tug-of-war research vein in probability and PDE that dates from the 2000s.
-In this way, we hope that Brownian Boost may offer a bridge between the two tug-of-war literatures.
+These discrete games are akin to random-turn tug-of-war games that have been considered since the 1980s in the economics literature of dynamic contests; indeed, beyond their role in interpreting Brownian Boost, the Trail of Lost Pennies games form a rich source for examining prevalent themes in that literature.
+It may thus be instructive to first review this vein of research; and any such review for mathematicians naturally raises the prospect of comparison with a parallel but oddly disjoint tug-of-war research vein in probability and PDE that dates from the 2000s.

-An overview of the two literatures will provide context for discussing the prelimiting discrete games.
-In the next subsection, we offer one, indicating at the end the structure of the rest of the introduction.
+In the next section, we indeed offer a review of these two literatures.
+Three further sections then complete the introduction.
+The first addresses the setup and solution of the discrete games; the second, how they scale to Brownian Boost, and the resulting classification of equilibria for the continuum game.